-A fence/retaining wall is considered an accessory structure if it exceeds the height of 6' 6", in accordance with Zoning Policy ZP 0928-2.
+A fence/retaining wall is considered an accessory structure if it exceeds the height of 6' 6" Accessory Setbacks will be applied to those structures as needed.

-The fence/retaining wall permit is limited to the applicant’s property as indicated on the approved site plan.
-Any dispute as to whether a fence has extended into a neighbor’s property or questions about the location of property lines is a legal matter to be resolved by the property owners.
+The fence permit/retaining wall building permit is limited to the applicants property as indicated on the approved site plan.
+Any dispute as to whether a fence has extended into a neighbors property or questions about the location of property lines is a legal matter to be resolved by the property owners.

 A fence that is up to 8 feet high and constructed of an open mesh, heavy weight, plastic or similar material that allows a clear view through the fence.
 Mesh size ranges from 1.5 x 1.5inches to 2 x 2.75 inches.
 A deer fence may be constructed with wood, metal, or fiberglass posts.
 Deer fences must be made of the above material only.

 A deer fence can be constructed in any side or back yard provided that there are no local community or Home Owner Association restrictions or covenants in your neighborhood.
 On corner lots in residential zones the side yard fence may not extend farther forward than the front of the house